ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include gallery.html
     images="2023-09-14-north-mongolia/9/__2023-09-04_23-00-23-784000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_23-06-53-046000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_23-11-08-520000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_23-25-38-614000_cam.webp"
-    caption="(top-left) Two men carefully secure an ortz canvas to a reindeer’s flank, ensuring a balanced load on both sides. (top-right) Anuka holds the lead of a small caravan of loaded reindeer, while their owner finishes their final preparations. (bottom-left) A modern solar panel, neatly tied to the reindeer’s pack, offers a glimpse of contemporary influence (bottom-right) A striking white reindeer, adorned with matching white packs, stands poised."
+    caption="(top-left) Two men carefully secure an ort canvas to a reindeer’s flank, ensuring a balanced load on both sides. (top-right) Anuka holds the lead of a small caravan of loaded reindeer, while their owner finishes their final preparations. (bottom-left) A modern solar panel, neatly tied to the reindeer’s pack, offers a glimpse of contemporary influence (bottom-right) A striking white reindeer, adorned with matching white packs, stands poised."
 %}

 {% include gallery.html
     images="2023-09-14-north-mongolia/9/__2023-09-04_22-51-38-432000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_22-52-18-055000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_22-59-36-121000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_23-03-36-464000_cam.webp"
-    caption="The wood-fire stove, just like the reindeer that bear its weight, is a truly indespensible asset to the Tsaatan."
+    caption="The wood-fire stove, just like the reindeer that bear its weight, is a truly indispensible asset to the Tsaatan."
 %}

 They tied the saddle-backed reindeer in lines, with the biggest in front, and the smallest in the back.
 The majority of reindeers, who were not saddled, were herded on the fly by skilled horsemen and reindeermen.